 My entire career a healthcare professional, it’s been a passion of mine to serve individuals who fit into the general realm of profound, prolonged, complicated services that tend to be lifelong.
 When I joined Oak Hill in 2013, the board asked me to get the message out about Oak Hill as a specialty provider.

-BARRY: What’s amazing to me is that the CHC members represent the entire continuum and infrastructure related to healthcare—the insurance companies that pay for the care providers, including major players like Aetna, Anthem, ConnectiCare, and UnitedHealthCare; care coordinators; and the research component of care, whether it’s a Visiting Nurse Association, a hospital, or a local college.
+BARRY: What’s amazing to me is that The Council members represent the entire continuum and infrastructure related to healthcare—the insurance companies that pay for the care providers, including major players like Aetna, Anthem, ConnectiCare, and UnitedHealthCare; care coordinators; and the research component of care, whether it’s a Visiting Nurse Association, a hospital, or a local college.
 Everybody’s in the room, which you don’t get anywhere else in any kind of representative organization.

 BARRY: The different working groups came out of a collective effort of trying to find out: What kind of economic impact does this industry have on Connecticut and on Hartford?
 And why is it that other parts of the country can identify themselves as healthcare meccas?

-CHC members meet with policy people throughout the United States in Washington, D.C.
+Council members meet with policy people throughout the United States in Washington, D.C.
 We learned that places like, Nashville, TN, have been identified as hubs where healthcare innovation is happening at an incredible rate.
 Representatives shared that one component of the secret sauce was they had people around the table from all different parts of the system creating a safe environment to talk about the differing interests.

 We decided that if we set up these Working Groups and included people with different backgrounds, we could encourage conversation—the more you learn about each other, the more you develop trust.
 You’re able to talk about what’s been holding back the system or what could be brought in that could be innovative in the system.